DigitalGrainSize/SediNet/README.md

 ```
 python sedinet_predict.py -c config/config_mattole.json -w mattole/res/mattole_simo_batch7_im512_512_2vars_pinball_aug.hdf5
 ```

+The above model has been trained with a batch size of 7, with 768x768 pixel imagery, augmentation, and no variable scaling

 --------------------------------------------------------------------------------
 ## More details about inputs and using this tool on your own data